docutranslate

 If you choose mineru

-as the document parsing engine (convert_engine="mineru"
+as your document parsing engine (convert_engine="mineru"

 ), you need to apply for a free token.